emanuelemassaro/mosquitoes/README.md

 The city is composed by 20x20 cells where 100 individuals live in each cell.
 The 20% of individuals live and work in their cell while the 80% work in a cell that have a distance following a Levy-Flight distribution.

+As intial condition, 5 exposed humans are placed in the central cell.

 ![GitHub Logo](download.png)